teamfurther/wiki.gofurther.digital/_pages/marketing/blogging.md

 {: .toc}

 ## Writing[#](#writing)
-We recommend using Google Docs __with spelling and grammar check enabled__ to write posts.
+We recommend using Grammarly or Google Docs __with spelling and grammar check enabled__ to write posts.

 All blog posts should be written in Hungarian, and English.
 It's up to the author to choose which language is the base language.